-Like many of the brass instruments, when played at its loudest for extended periods of time, the trombone can lead to hearing loss.
+Like many brass instruments, when played at its loudest for extended periods of time, the trombone can lead to hearing loss.

 That is why if you are planning on practicing your instrument loudly, it is always good to wear a pair of earplugs.

 The musician makes a sound by blowing into its mouthpiece with a single reed.
-The vibration of the reed then helps create the unique sound of the clarinet.
-This then funnels the air down the body to the bell where the sound is projected out.
+The reed’s vibration then helps create the unique sound of the clarinet.
+This then funnels the air down the body to the bell, where the sound is projected out.

 The oboe is the instrument you normally hear before a concert begins.
-The oboist will play a sustained A note, which each member of the symphony will use to check their tuning.
+The oboist will play a sustained A note, which each member of the orchestra will use to check their tuning.

 If the oboist uses enough air and technique, they can get their instrument to reach between 90-112 decibels.

-The cello is capable of producing very beautiful tones, but if played with a lot of strength, these instruments can make some very loud music.
+The cello can produce very beautiful tones, but if played with a lot of strength, these instruments can make some very loud music.